 A popular visual representation tool for textual data, a word cloud is commonly used for visualizing free-form text or for depicting keyword data on web pages (Ahuja & Shakeel, 2017).
 Word clouds can be used for a variety of purposes.
 In business, one can make word clouds out of client or employee surveys like performance review comments as an aid for analytics.
 In politics, it can be used to analyze recurring themes in a speech (Boost Labs, 2014).
 In the academe, it is commonly used as a teaching tool for helping develop students’ vocabulary (Peachey, 2020).

 Originally, word cloud generating software apps were meant to help enhance the visual quality of websites, slide show presentations, online posters, etc. (Filatova, 2016).
 Later on, they became known for providing users with a quick and intuitive appreciation of textual content, especially with the emergence of Big Data.
 Thus, word clouds have become one of the most widely-used statistical tools for conducting visual analysis (Silva e Silva & Assunção, 2018).
-Thus, there have been studies conducted that delved into the impact of word clouds on student skills and their effectiveness as a research tool.
+Thus, there have been studies conducted that delved into the impact of word clouds and the use of some of the best educational apps for kids on student skills and their effectiveness as a research tool.